WCSCourses/.github/profile/README.md

 In virtual courses, we often use browser-based tools or **Google Colab**, allowing participants to run code without local installations.
 For more details, please refer to our **[Google Colab Guide](https://github.com/WCSCourses/index/blob/main/Google_Colab.md)**.

+Most of the bioinformatics software covered in our course operates mainly on Linux operating systems, here is a list of useful resources for **[Linux Learning](https://github.com/WCSCourses/index/blob/main/linux_learning.md)**.

+---

 ## Citing and Re-using Course Material